the-au-forml-lab/plgroup/docs/index.md

 We encourage everyone to join our reading group.
 Even if your primary focus is not PL, this is a chance to learn about various new topics that may become relevant to you later.
 It is also simply fun to hang out with us.

-**Discussion** We have a PL discussion channel at SCCS Grad Students discord.
+**Discussion** We have a PL discussion channel at CS Grad Students discord.

 <br/>